-- As of December 31, 2022, we had 274 employees, over 75% of whom were engaged in research and development activities, technical operations and process sciences.
-Since inception, our employee turnover has remained consistently below average for the U.S. life sciences industry generally, as well as for life sciences companies located in Northern California and the Pacific Northwest. - During the fiscal year, we carefully managed our capital.
-While progressing our research and development programs described above, through diligent expense management we ended the fiscal year with cash, cash equivalents and marketable securities of \$710.3 million.
-We believe our funding is sufficient to meet our working capital and capital expenditure needs into 2026.
-This provides a strong financial foundation for continuing to advance our pipeline through key milestones.
+- We appointed Matthew Lang, J.D., as our Chief Business Officer in July 2023.
+Mr. Lang, who also serves as our Chief Legal Officer and Corporate Secretary, is an experienced company builder who has successfully led growth in complex organizations. - As of December 31, 2023, we had 224 employees, over 79% of whom were engaged in research and development activities, technical operations and process sciences.
+Since inception, our voluntary employee turnover has remained consistently below average for the U.S. life sciences industry generally, as well as for life sciences companies located in Northern California and the Pacific Northwest. - During the fiscal year, we carefully managed our capital.
+While progressing our research and development programs described above, through diligent expense management we ended the fiscal year with cash, cash equivalents and marketable securities of \$562.7 million.
+We believe our funding is sufficient to meet our working capital and capital expenditure needs and supports advancing our pipeline into 2027 through multiple clinical milestones.